Willie Calhoun Player Props: Yankees vs. Mariners

-On Tuesday, Willie Calhoun (.400 on-base percentage in past 10 games, 76 points above season-long percentage) and the New York Yankees play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+On Wednesday, Willie Calhoun (batting .314 in his past 10 games) and the New York Yankees face the Seattle Mariners, whose starting pitcher will be George Kirby.
 First pitch is at 9:40 PM ET.

-He racked up two extra-base hits in his last game (2-for-5 with two doubles and two RBI) against the Mariners.
+He strung together two hits (going 2-for-5) in his last game against the Mariners.

 Willie Calhoun Game Info & Props vs. the Mariners